-Prerequisite: Successful completion of Algebra 2 with a B or better.
+with a B or better

 This course will proceed at an accelerated rate with more in-depth investigations of the topics in pre-calculus and trigonometry.
 This course will prepare the college-bound student to enter a calculus course.
 This course will explore all areas of trigonometry and circular functions.
-It will include basic identities involving sine, cosine, tangent, secant, cosecant, and cotangent functions, proving identities, restrictions on identities, trigonometric forms of complex numbers, sine law, cosine law, and graphing identities.
-This course also studies advanced topics, including step functions, logarithms, exponential equations, polar, parametric, vectors, and conics.
+It will include basic identities involving sine, cosine, tangent, secant, cosecant, cotangent functions, proving identities. restrictions on identities, trigonometric forms of complex numbers, sine law, cosine law, and graphing identities.
+This course also studies advanced topics, including step functions, logarithms, exponential equations, parametric, vectors, and conics.
 A student taking this course should have a strong mathematical foundation and comfortable working with various fractions.
+Required: A Texas Instruments Graphing calculator (TI84) plus).
+A teacher recommendation is needed.